 TGbe editor: Please update the contents of this subclause as shown below:

-A non-AP MLD shall be able to perform basic operations (such as receiving a traffic indication, time synchronization, receiving BSS parameter updates) by monitoring Beacon frames[5261] on one or more enabled links.
-[5353]This is in addition to mechanisms such as individual TWT agreement.
+A non-AP MLD shall be able to perform basic operations (such as receiving a traffic indication, time synchronization, receiving BSS parameter updates) by monitoring Beacon frames[5261] via one or more of its affiliated STAs on their respective enabled links.
+[5353]This is accomplished in addition to other power-save mechanisms (such as individual TWT agreement or APSD), if setup, between the STA affiliated with the non-AP MLD and the corresponding AP affiliated with the AP MLD with which the non-AP MLD has performed association.
 With these mechanisms, a non-AP MLD can receive basic information about the AP MLD and all the APs affiliated with the AP MLD on a single link while the other STA(s) affiliated with the non-AP MLD are in doze state.

-[5261] [8036]The traffic indication for a non-AP MLD shall be consistent across the Beacon frames transmitted by APs affiliated with an AP MLD, that are operating on the links that are part of the multi-link setup.

 [5261]NOTE—Each AP affiliated with an MLD provides a critical updates indication when there is an update to the BSS parameters for another AP affiliated with the AP MLD (see 35.3.10 (BSS parameter critical update procedure)).

+[8036]The traffic indication for a non-AP MLD shall be consistent (i.e., the bit in the partial virtual bitmap of the TIM element that matches the AID of the non-AP MLD is set to the same value) across the Beacon frames transmitted by APs affiliated with an AP MLD, that are operating on the links that are part of the multi-link setup (see 35.3.12.4 (Traffic indication)).

+[5261]

 35.3.5.1 Multi-link (re)setup procedure